MehdiZonjy/json-transqlify/README.md

   ]
 }
 ```

-All is left is to construct a json transqlifier object
+All that is left is to construct a JSON transqlifier object:
 ```javascript
 const createFactory = require('json-transqlify').createFactory;